Topic: Disaster Relief - Main Page

 If you are unable to use the funding for the intended purpose, you should return it to FEMA.
 If you spend the money for another purpose, you may be required to repay FEMA in the future.

 If FEMA approves you for rental assistance, you will receive two months’ rent upfront, which you may also use to pay a security deposit and your first month’s rent.
-If you need continuing rental assistance after that, you will need to turn in additional documentation to FEMA, including a copy of your lease and information about your income and expenses.
+If you need continuing rental assistance after that, you will need to turn in additional documentation to FEMA, including information about your income and expenses.

 FEMA Home Repair Assistance